Tuntufye4/mw_info/README.md

 ## Data Source

-All the yml files datastores are chatgpt generated.
+All the data is chatgpt generated.

 ## License